nembrinj/protofablab/2025/projects/Group103/README.md

 We use the image to let our simple blob detector deduce where LEDs are located on the image, control the robots movement to guide it to a LED-ball while checking LIDAR scan info to avoid collisions to then safely collect the LED-ball by turning on the DC-Motors and stopping them shortly after.

-To iniate any navigation towards a LED, one must first be detected.
+To initiate any navigation towards a LED, one must first be detected.
 We assume that our robot has no further information about the location of the LEDs, which would otherwise be unreasonable.
 Detection is thus based on the robot searching the room with its camera for any LEDs.
-This demandes two different phases of operation:
+This demands two different phases of operation:

 - A scanning phase in which the robot actively searches for LEDs
 - and a collection phase in which at least one LED has been found and thus, our Turtlebot3 moves to collect it.

 #### Scanning Phase

 In the scanning phase, we want to move our robot around as much as possible, to find any LEDs.
 This means, we need collision avoidance, to avoid letting our robot meet a wall or such.
-Here, we didn't want to overcomplicate things and build upon the `ca_controller.py` we built ourselves in the respective exercise.
+Here, we didn't want to overcomplicate things and built upon the `ca_controller.py` we built ourselves in the respective exercise.

-To cover as many viewpoints of our stagelike room, we made the robot scan in two interchanges mode: straight and circular.
+To cover as many viewpoints of our stage-like room, we made the robot scan in two interchanging modes: straight and circular.
 In the circular mode, we decide upon turning narrowly and strongly into one direction: left or right.
-We decide upon which direction, by checking, in which the distance to any possible obstacles is the furthest; thus, offering the lesser chance of interupting the movement, to avoid a collision.
+We decide upon which direction by checking in which the distance to any possible obstacles is the furthest; thus, offering the lesser chance of interrupting the movement, to avoid a collision.

 To switch between those two patterns, we simply use a timer for how long the robot executes each mode.
 For the demo video, we wanted the robot to turn around after having thrown a ball to quickly repeat its process.
 Thus, we set the circle duration to 16s and the straight scanning to 4s, with the circular search mode, being the one first executed.